whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 Trusting in people's inherent goodness helps me see that everything in life is a skill that can be practiced without guilt or shame.

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Learn without guilt or shame</div>
+<div class="rev-act-body">Think of a time you made a mistake and someone made you feel guilty or shameful in response.
+How much harder did those feelings make it to learn from your mistake?
+How helpful would it have been if the person trusted that you wanted to learn, and just helped you grow from the experience?
+Next time you make a mistake, practice learning what you can while noticing any feelings of guilt or shame and just letting them go.</div></div>

 #### Practice Makes Progress

 Think back to a skill you learned as a child.
 Imagine, for example, that you learned to play soccer, including smaller skills such as how to dribble or pass the ball.
 To get better at passing, what did you do?